 The Department/School shall formulate a Career-Line, Adjunct, and Instructional Personnel Review Committee (Review Committee).
 The Review Committee shall be comprised of two or more members of the Tenure-Line faculty and one or more members of the Career-Line faculty who holds the rank of Associate Professor or Professor, with approximately a 50/50 balance between Tenure-line and Career-Line faculty members.
+In cases where there are no Career-Line faculty members at the rank of Associate Professor or Professor, the "small academic unit" rule applies (see University Policy 6-300).
 These appointments are made by the Department Chair/School Director.
 In addition, a member of the Tenure-Line faculty shall be elected as Chair of the Review Committee by majority vote of the Tenure-Line and Career-Line faculty in the department/school.
 The membership and Chair of the Review Committee should be established no later than the end of the Spring semester prior to the year in which reviews will take place.
 The Review Committee shall only vote when a two-thirds or greater quorum exists, including any proxy votes provided in advance in writing.